 In this section, we provide the definition of subtask splitting given a full classification task in Section~\ref{ssec:task_split}.
-We also derive proper training objective to improve both accuracy and uncertainty calibration for submodels learning these subtasks in Section~\ref{ssec:sub_train}, and how final classification and OOD detection is performed with the ensemble of subtask models in Section~\ref{ssec:ens_train}, as in Figure~\ref{fig:subtask}.
+We derive proper training objectives to improve both accuracy and uncertainty calibration for submodels learning these subtasks in Section~\ref{ssec:sub_train}, and how final classification and OOD detection are performed with the ensemble of subtask models in Section~\ref{ssec:ens_train}, as in Figure~\ref{fig:subtask}.

-\subsection{Complementary subtask splitting}
+\subsection{Complementary Subtask Splitting}

 Consider a classification task with $N$ classes in total.
-In most large-scale real-world datasets, it is by design that some classes are semantically closer than others, and all classes can be grouped into multiple semantically-close groups (e.g. the superclass in CIFAR-100~\citep{krizhevsky2009learning} or the WordNet hierarchy in ImageNet~\citep{deng2009imagenet}).
-Here we group the classes based on the semantic closeness so as to make the ID and OOD data in each subtask more distinguishable, which we verify as helpful in Table~\ref{tab:ablate_group} in the Appendix.
-Suppose the classes in the original task can be grouped into $n$ groups with $K_i$ classes in the $i$-th group, where $\sum_{i=1}^n K_i = N$.
-Then subtask $i$ can be defined as classifying between the classes of the $i$-th group.
-This leads to a complementary splitting of the original task, where each class is learned by one and only one subtask.
+Here we define the process of complementary subtask splitting as grouping the classes into $n$ groups with $K_i$ classes in the $i$-th group, where $\sum_{i=1}^n K_i = N$, and each class is only contained in one group.
+This splits the original classification task into $n$ subtasks with the $i$-th class considering only the $K_i$ classes as in-distribution (ID), while all the other classes are out-of-distribution (OOD) for this subtask.